-Informal discussions will usually be conducted by an appropriate member of staff within the Institute (such as the student's academic support tutor where applicable).
+Informal discussions will usually be conducted by an appropriate member of staff within the Institute (such as the student's programme manager).
+Even if others will provide particular types of support later (e.g. learning support, counselling, financial advice), students benefit from knowing that their programme team are aware and following their progress.